-Check out Everywhere Forward’s build your own Paris itinerary.
+Check out Everywhere Forward’s build-your-own Paris itinerary.

 Submitted by Laura of The Travelling Stomach

-Most of the houses here are open to visitors (although booking is well advised), whether it be a grand marque of Moet et Chandon or one of the smaller names, such as Alfred Gratien, you’ll enjoy a great degustation of fizz!
+Most houses here are open to visitors (although booking is well advised), whether it be a grand marque of Moet et Chandon or one of the smaller names, such as Alfred Gratien, you’ll enjoy a great degustation of fizz!

 Head back to Paris with a few bottles of champagne heavier after a lovely day exploring one of the most famous towns in the world.